[Editor's note: Keep an eye out for our article next week on the difference between customer and user onboarding!]

 But your happiness may be short-lived if you do not train them to use your product or service.
 While convincing your customer that they need your product is sufficient to convert them, onboarding them with the right tools is important to engage and turn them into a lifetime customer.

 Forrester Consulting has published a number of reports over the years that look into customer onboarding.
-One study found that onboarding institutional clients can cost as much as $25,000 and up to 34 weeks to complete.
+One study found that onboarding users can cost as much as $25,000 and up to 34 weeks to complete.

 We are of course talking about manual onboarding processes.
 Organizations that have full end-to-end client lifecycle management solutions (including automated onboarding tools) spend less than six weeks to onboard.